 As a result of a successful collaboration between the local community and the City, through NYCEDC and the New York City Department of Housing Preservation and Development (HPD), sites that have largely sat vacant for more than four decades will finally be reintegrated into the vital, urban fabric of the Lower East Side.
-Located along Delancey and Essex Streets, the nine sites, now with full land use approvals, will be transformed into 1.65 million square feet of permanently affordable and market-rate housing, commercial space, a new Essex Street Market, and new open space, with the potential for a school and other community space.
+On September 18th, 2013, Mayor Michael R. Bloomberg unveiled plans for the project, called Essex Crossing, to be developed by Delancey Street Associates LLC, a joint venture comprised of L+M Development Partners, BFC Partners, and Taconic Investment Partners.

 The Uniform Land Use Review Procedure (ULURP) is the formal City public review process for land use changes.
 The Seward Park Mixed-Use Development Project was approved by a unanimous City Council vote on October 11, 2012.
 The complete original Seward Park ULURP Application (prior to changes during the process) can be found at the following link: